ElementsProject/libwally-core/README.md

 $ . ./tools/android_helpers.sh

 $ android_get_arch_list
-armeabi armeabi-v7a arm64-v8a mips mips64 x86 x86_64
+armeabi-v7a arm64-v8a x86 x86_64

-# Optional, uses gcc instead of clang (needed e.g. for NDK r15 with mips64)
+# Optional, uses gcc instead of clang
 $ export WALLY_USE_GCC=1

 # See the comments in tools/android_helpers.sh for arguments